c4em/collei/README.md

 <img src="https://files.catbox.moe/6aw2ko.png">

 <h3>Geetest triggered during daily reward claim</h3>
+If you don't care about the daily check-in and just want Collei to claim codes you can avoid this issue entirely by <a href="#skip-daily-check-in">skipping daily check-in</a>.
 This means that your account might have been flagged for automated claiming of rewards, which will result in you having to complete a captcha to claim the reward.
 Sometimes just running Collei again will resolve the issue.
 If the issue does not go away, it might be useful to try and  <a href="https://docs.github.com/en/actions/using-workflows/disabling-and-enabling-a-workflow">disable Collei</a>